President of the University of Toulouse : Odile Rauzy

 • Career support and monitoring: compensation policy, re-ranking, personalised monitoring,

-• Quality of life at work: health promotion, development of a UT3 culture.
+• Quality of life at work: health promotion, development of a UT culture.

-Yann Cressault : Delegate Vice-President in charge of Resources and Major Projects
+Yann Cressault: Delegate Vice-President in charge of structural projects and innovation

 Professor in the Electronics, Electrical Energy and Automation (EEA) Department at the FSI, he carries out his research at the LAPLACE laboratory.